almarklein/asgineer/docs/guide.rst

 Routing
 =======

-Asgish takes a "linear" approach to handling request.
+Asgineer takes a "linear" approach to handling request.
 It avoids magic like routing systems, so you can easily follow how requests move through your code.
 To do the routing, make your main handler delegate to
 sub-handlers:

 .. code-block:: python

-    import asgish
+    import asgineer

-    @asgish.to_asgi
+    @asgineer.to_asgi
     async def main(request):
         path = request.path
         if path == '/':